equinix/metal-cli/docs/metal_capacity.md

 ### SEE ALSO

 * [metal](metal.md)	 - Command line interface for Equinix Metal
-* [metal capacity check](metal_capacity_check.md)	 - Validates if the number of the specified server plan is available in the specified metro or facility.
+* [metal capacity check](metal_capacity_check.md)	 - Validates if the number of the specified server plan is available in the specified metro.
 * [metal capacity get](metal_capacity_get.md)	 - Returns capacity of metros or facilities, with optional filtering.